DarkFlippers/unleashed-firmware/documentation/KeyCombo.md

 If none of the described methods were useful:

-- Ensure battery charged
+- Ensure the battery charged
-- Disconnect battery and connect again (Requires disassembly)
+- Disconnect the battery and connect again (Requires disassembly)
-- Try to Flash device with ST-Link or other programmer that support SWD
+- Try to Flash device with ST-Link or other programmer that supports SWD

-If you still here and your device is not working: it's not software issue.
+If you still here and your device is not working: it's not a software issue.